-Combine your debts into one manageable repayment
+Combine your debts into one payment only after weighing the risks.

-What is refinancing?
+What is debt consolidation refinancing?

-What type of debts can I consolidate?
+What types of debts can I consolidate?

 - Credit cards